oficinas3/followyoloapp/README.md

 git clone gitproject.git
 ```

-And then you can choose where it
+And then you can choose where you want to run it

 ## Android Studio
 Open the project on Android Studio and click on the Button 'Run'